collapsed-stacks/startups/questions/652/what-is-the-best-computer-programming-content-that-an-aspiring-technical-cofound.md

 - posted by: [Brad Rhoads](https://stackexchange.com/users/42121/brad-rhoads) on 2014-09-09
 - score: 3

-<p>If you can do math, you can code.
+If you can do math, you can code.
 I'm not a big fan of javascript, but you'll have to use it on the front end for a webapp.
-And you <em>can</em> use it on the backend with node.js.
+And you *can* use it on the backend with node.js.
 That gives you the advantage of only having to learn one language (along with HTML and CSS).
-And with PhoneGap or Appcelerator, you can target mobile with the same skills.</p>
+And with PhoneGap or Appcelerator, you can target mobile with the same skills.

 ## Answer 656